 Teachers are most welcome to register their students for the Music Development Program assessments in all sessions.
 Parents may also register their children.
 Individual students can also register.

 Teachers are not required to register all students in their studios for the Music Development Program assessments, but are encouraged to consider the benefits of such assessments to support and measure their students’ progress in their musical studies.

-The Music Development Program holds assessments twice during the year.
+The Music Development Program holds assessments three times during the year.
 Consult MusicDevelopmentProgram.org for an up-to-date listing of assessment dates and registration deadlines.

 Assessments may be scheduled either on a weekday or on a weekend.

 To view available assessment centers in your area, click here.